sahyadri-techteam/sahyadri/_profiles/reya.md

 profile-image: "1AWHehX8FAH2ehaXgg0-QSDQHcQZxJMUP"
 ---

-I joined Sahyadri School in Grade Grade 7.
+I joined Sahyadri School in Grade 7.

 Since Grade 9, I have actively contributed to school life by taking on leadership roles across publications, student governance, and events.
 I served as a two-time Editor of *Ninad*, our biennial school magazine, anchored the Newsletter Committee in Grade 11, and was a member of both the Dorm Affairs Committee and the Student Council, where I helped organize community events and contribute to school policymaking.